louisMdr/COMP_472/README.md

 ### Running the program

-1. First the user creates a grid by entering an integer for both the number of rows and number of columnsn.
+1. First the user creates a grid by entering an integer for both the number of rows and number of columns.

 2. After the grid is displayed, the user may then select a type for various tiles in the grid, by first entering the tile